 Walgreens And Microsoft Lead The Dow Jones

-U.S. indices were trading lower Tuesday despite better-than-expected inflation data as stocks continue to sell off following August strength.
+U.S. indices were trading higher Wednesday, following Tuesday's sell-off.
+U.S. indices fell Tuesday despite better-than-expected inflation data.

 - The SPDR S&P 500 ETF Trust (NASDAQ: SPY) gained 0.84% to $447.88